 - Once the tooth has settled down (usually about 3-6 months), a crown is placed over the tooth to restore its natural shape and appearance, but most importantly to prevent it from breaking.
-If the tooth is very broken down, a post may be required to build it up prior to placing a crown.
+If the tooth is very broken down, a post-core may be required to build it up prior to placing a crown.
 As there is no longer a pulp keeping the tooth alive, root-treated teeth can become brittle and are more prone to fracture.
 More often than not, a crown is advised to protect the tooth from breaking.
 We see no point here at Yandina Dental spending time and money to save a tooth with root canal therapy, only to have it fracture unfavourably whilst chewing.
 It is best to finish off the job properly!

 Your treated and restored tooth/teeth can last very well with proper care.
 Excellent oral hygiene, along with regular dental exams and professional cleans are necessary to prevent further problems.